diochnos/teaching/CS4033-5033/2025S

 Week 2: Homework 1 is announced (beginning of week).

 Week 3: Homework 1 is due (mid-week).
+Homework 2 is announced (end of week).
 In-class presentations for the reinforcement learning project (end of week).

 Week 4: Homework 2 is announced (beginning of week).
 Project written proposal is due (beginning of week).

-Week 7: Homework 3 is announced (beginning of week).
+Week 6: Homework 3 is announced (beginning of week).
+Review discussion for first midterm (end of week).

 Week 15: Homework 6 is due (end of week).